nlsynth/karuta/docs/LRM.md

     def f() {
       print("hello?")
     }
-    // The Interpreter to start all threads. run()
+    // The interpreter to start all threads. run()

 ### Data flow